 Microsoft Excel Dashboards

-Microsoft Excel dashboards as a business tool are a presentation powerhouse, and they are the Excel tool that Microsoft Excel data scientists, Excel visualization experts and Excel developers use to present KPI reports and analysis on your organization’s data, BIG or small.
+Microsoft Excel dashboards as a business tool are a presentation powerhouse, and they are the Excel tool that Microsoft Excel data scientists, Excel visualization experts and Excel developers use to present KPI reports and analysis on your organization’s data, BIG, small or HUGE.>/p>

 Microsoft Excel Dashboards – Excel 2007 or Earlier